Close Banner

 When does Disney take down Christmas decorations?

-The decorations in all of the parks and at the resorts typically start coming down during the first week in January (though you may still hear Christmas songs and see some decorations after that).
+The decorations in all of the parks and at the resorts typically start coming down during the first week in January (though you may still hear Christmas songs and see some decorations after that, especially since Disney Jollywood Nights runs until Jan.
+5, 2027!).
 Disney Christmas decorations are typically completely gone after the Disney Marathon Weekend, taking place from Jan.
-3 to 7, 2024.
+6 to 10, 2027.

 Christmas Festivities and Entertainment at Disney World